quasar-finance/quasar/smart-contracts/contracts/README.md

 The packages directory provides packages for strategists to ease development

 ## Building the CLI
 These smart contracts are build on the Quasar chain.
-Using ``` go install -mod=readonly ./cmd/quasarnoded/``` from the quasar root directory. we build de quasarnoded CLI
+Using ``` go install -mod=readonly ./cmd/quasard/``` from the quasar root directory. we build de quasard CLI
 ## Running the chain locally
 These smart contracts are build on the Quasar chain, thus we also want to run the chain.
 ```